Functional analytic insights into irreversibility of quantum resources: Asymptotic resource manipulation

 However, a major question is: can the regularisation of the emancipated hypothesis testing relative entropy $D^{\delta}_\h$ be evaluated in practice?
 Although we are unable to provide an answer to this problem at this stage, we do remark the conceptual similarity of this bound to the asymptotic bound of Brand\~ao and Plenio~\cite{brandao_2010}; indeed, the quantity encountered in their work,

 can also be used as a lower bound for resource cost, but it can never be better than our result in Theorem~\ref{thm:cost_lowerbound}, since $D^{\delta}_\h (\rho^{\otimes n} \| \sigma) \geq D^{\delta}_H (\rho^{\otimes n} \| \sigma)$ by definition.
-Interestingly, the quantity in~\eqref{eq:bp} was conjectured to reduce to a well-known resource monotone: the regularised relative entropy of the given resource~\cite{brandao_2010,brandao_2010-1}.
-Although some issues have recently emerged~\cite{berta_gap} with the claimed proof of this result in Refs.~\cite{brandao_2010,brandao_2010-1}, assuming that the main claims of~\cite{brandao_2010,brandao_2010-1} are in fact correct, our Theorem~\ref{thm:cost_lowerbound} then has the potential to outperform relative-entropy--based bounds in general.
+Interestingly, the quantity in~\eqref{eq:bp} was conjectured~\cite{brandao_2010, brandao_2010-1, berta_gap} and finally very recently proven~\cite{hayashi_stein, blurring} to reduce (under mild assumptions on $\FF$) to a well-known resource monotone: the regularised relative entropy of the given resource.
+Our Theorem~\ref{thm:cost_lowerbound} then has the potential to outperform relative-entropy--based bounds in general.
 As we will shortly see, there are indeed examples in the resource theories of entanglement and magic where the emancipated hypothesis testing relative entropy yields a \emph{strict} improvement over all such previously known bounds.

 It is therefore a very interesting open problem to determine whether an exact form of the asymptotic regularisation for the quantity $D^\delta_\h$ in~\eqref{eq:cost_lowerbound} can be established, and what the equivalent of relative entropy would be in this setting.
 This would lead to a new entropic-like lower bound on resource dilution cost that can be strictly better than the regularised relative entropy.